Skip to main content

 What I mean by this is, Now that they know how to ask the right questions and delve deeper to uncover the problem that they need solving, it unlocks the power of the roadmap for them.
 Tell them once you identify a problem to solve, the roadmap will become a really useful tool for you.

 So let me explain.
 Let’s say a customer declares that they need a certain feature.
-Once you’ve successfully taken that request back to the underlying problem, they want to solve.
+Once you’ve successfully taken that request back to the underlying problem, they want to solve it.
 Now, they should be able to talk to the different ways that problem is already being looked at by the product team.
 It’s on the road map somewhere.

 This is why we structure our road map around.
 Problems to be solved.
 It makes it super easy for anyone to hear a problem from a customer prospect, find said [00:33:00] problem on the roadmap, and then advise the customer where it sits in the priorities.
 You could open up the roadmap initiative and give them a sneaky preview into the different ideas that are being explored as part of the initiative to solve that problem.